Books

 Acclaimed author-illustrator Lita Judge takes readers on a wonder-filled exploration of a child’s imagination, thoughtfully weaving in a gentle suggestion of how to explore that bountiful inner world and let it help them shine with courage in the real one.

-More info →My People
+More info →My Reading Life: A Book Journal

 FROM THE PUBLISHER